Chapecoense crash: The four people who skipped the flight

 Agnoletto said he did not hear about the crash until his wife began to receive a barrage of calls with people offering their condolences.

-"It was if I was dead," he added.
+"It was as if I was dead," he added.
 "I went to the TV and saw the plane had crashed."

 The mayor of Chapeco, Luciano Buligon, and the president of the club's board, Plinio David de Nes Filho, were also on the passenger list but missed the flight to attend a meeting in Sao Paulo.